Lord Darcy (character): International situation

-The Anglo-French Empire was established by the Plantagenets, whose dynasty has continued to rule and continues to use the Palace of Westminster as a royal residence, with Parliament far weaker than in our timeline.
+The Anglo-French Empire was established by the Plantagenets, whose dynasty has continued to rule and continues to use the Palace of Westminster as a royal residence, with Parliament far weaker than in the real world timeline.
 Richard I returned to England after he was wounded at the siege of Chaluz, but he later recovered and ruled well, but John Lackland never held the throne and died in exile.
-Richard then went on to a decisive victory in the Anglo-French War, which, in our history, King John lost.
+Richard then went on to a decisive victory in the Anglo-French War, which, in real world history, King John lost.
 Richard dethroned the Capetian Dynasty and made himself and his successors Kings of France as well as of England, both kingdoms being ruled from London, while Paris was left into the 20th century a provincial town that broods over its lost glory.

 The Duchy of Normandy remained attached to the English crown and never separated from it.
 Richard died in 1219 and was succeeded by his nephew Arthur, whose reign was remembered as a Golden Age and sometimes confused in the popular imagination with that of King Arthur.
 The present king, 750 years later, is "John IV, by the Grace of God, King and Emperor of England, France, Scotland, Ireland [all the Anglo-French Empire], New England [North America], and New France [South America]; Defender of the Faith, et cetera".

 To judge by the Irishman who has a central role in the stories, the Irish in this timeline do not feel particularly oppressed under the Anglo-French throne and have no inclination to become independent.
 Ireland seems to have been spared traumatic periods of foreign colonisation and dispossession, and since everybody is Catholic, it has no problems of rival religious-ethnic communities.
 Moreover, the Irish are considered especially skilled in Magic, a source of upwards social mobility and prestige.

 The king is also Holy Roman Emperor, exercising loose sovereignty over the many small German and Italian states.
 However, his actual exercise of sovereignty is limited by the ability of German states to call upon the Poles for help.
 The chronologically-first but not the first-written Lord Darcy story takes place during a military confrontation between Anglo-French and Polish forces on the soil of Bavaria.